agiletiger/ojotas/README.md

 - It is a LIE that you don't need to know SQL and just be well off with an ORM if what you are building is something not trivial.
 If in the end the ORM is going to bring us issues with the SQL it automagically generates and you will end up learning SQL, why don't we just start off writing it ourselves?
 - Queries are not portable.
 You create a query in your favorite editor and then you need to translate it to the ORM's dsl.
+- Most if not all ORMs provide no help when doing raw queries, they can throw errors in runtime if the schema is changed without them being properly updated.

 ## Key Features